-Whether you're looking to explore art, architecture, food, or the great outdoors, you'll find everything you need on one of Phoenix's guided tours to spots like the Desert Botanical Garden, Heard Museum, Frank Lloyd Wright's Taliesin West, and more.
+Whether you're looking to explore art, architecture, history, cuisine, or the great outdoors, you'll find everything you need on one of Phoenix's guided tours.
+Check out this guide to such spots as the Desert Botanical Garden, Heard Museum and Frank Lloyd Wright's Taliesin West before finalizing your next itinerary.

 Go to the "Wright" place - and learn about an architectural genius